Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Hamilton-Jacobi Theorem of the -reduced RCH System

-In this section, we first review some relevant definitions and basic facts about regular orbit reducible RCH systems and RoCH-equivalence, then we prove the Hamilton-Jacobi theorem of regular orbit reduced RCH system, by using reduced symplectic form and Lemma 2.7, and state the relationship between the solutions of Hamilton-Jacobi equations and regular orbit reduction, as well as that the solution of Hamilton-Jacobi equation for RCH system with symmetry leaves invariant under the conditions of RoCH-equivalence.
-We shall follow the notations and conventions introduced in Marsden et al \cite{mawazh10}, Wang \cite{wa13a}.
+We know that the orbit reduction for a Hamiltonian system is an alternative approach to symplectic reduction given by Marle \cite{ma76} and Kazhdan, Kostant and Sternberg \cite{kakost78}, which is different from the Marsden-Weinstein reduction.
+Thus, the regular orbit reduction for an RCH system is different from the regular point reduction.
+In this section, we first give the regular orbit reducible RCH system with symmetry and momentum map.
+Then we give precisely the geometric constraint conditions of the $R_o$-reduced symplectic form for the dynamical vector field of the regular orbit reducible RCH system, and prove the Type I and Type II of Hamilton-Jacobi theorem for the $R_o$-reduced RCH system. ¡¡ Moreover, we state the relationship between the solutions of Type II of Hamilton-Jacobi equations and regular orbit reduction.
+Finally, we consider the RoCH-equivalence, and state that the solutions of two types of Hamilton-Jacobi equations for the RCH systems with symmetries leave invariant under the conditions of RoCH-equivalence.
+We shall follow the notations and conventions introduced in Marsden et al \cite{mawazh10}, Wang \cite{wa17}, Wang \cite{wa18}.\\